steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. building projects based on best practices and transfer this knowledge across the organization.
   1. improving the organization's software quality and operations (-> documentation).

-Architecture review processes formalize different steps, involved parties, or input and output to architecture reviews.
+Therefore, Architecture review processes formalize different steps, involved parties, or input and output to architecture reviews.
-Over the last decades, different architecture review processes have been evolved.
+Over the last decades, different architecture review processes have emerged.
-They can be distinguished, for example, in involved parties, the overall process, used artifacts, and, finally, in complexity.
+They can be distinguished, for example, in the overall process, parties involved, artifacts, and, finally, in complexity.

-Although every process can be modified and adapted to the unique requirements of a company, there are, at least, three different "prototypical" process in literature:
+As every such process can be modified and adapted to the unique requirements of a specific company, we will focus on three different "prototypical" processes in literature and at the Web:
   1. The "classical" architecture review process explained by Maranzano et al. in {% cite Maranzano2005 %}.
-  1. The Architecture Decision Records initially described by Nygard in {% cite Nygard2011 %}.
+  1. The Architecture Decision Records (ADR) initially described by Nygard in {% cite Nygard2011 %}.
-  1. The Design Document approach explained by Ubl in {% cite Ubl2020 %} and Orosz in {% cite Orosz2021 %}.
+  1. The Design Document or Lightweight Request for Comment (RFC) approach explained by Ubl in {% cite Ubl2020 %} and Winters et al. in {% cite Winters2020 %} from the perspective of Google (called Design Documents), Orosz in {% cite Orosz2020 %} and {% cite Orosz2021 %} form the perspective of Uber (called RFC, Lightweight RFC, or Design Documents), Zimmermann in {% cite Zimmermann2019 %} from the perspective of Casper (called RFC), and Gonchar in {% cite Gonchar2020 %} from the perspective of eBay (called Lightweight RFC).
+The approach has also been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach in {% cite ThoughtWorks2021 %}.

-In the next sections, we will describe those three different prototypical architecture review processes.
+In the next sections, we will describe these three different prototypical architecture review processes.

 # The "Classical" Architecture Review Process